Mycoplasma hyosynoviae and M. hyorhinis are present in most farms and cause arthritis in swine.

 - Slippery or rough floors.

-- Serology is not much help because subclinical infections are common and therefore healthy animals often have antibody titers.
+- Serology is not of much help because subclinical infections are common and therefore healthy animals often have antibody titers.
 However an increase in antibody titer in blood samples taken two weeks apart, along with typical symptoms, suggests the presence of the disease.

 - It may be needed to carry out necropsies to reach a definitive diagnosis.
 The organisms can be identified through a special culture or PCR.